 But yes, they are two different cars.
 The Volt is a very nice extended range electric car, which, once you own it, you'll never want to put gas into.
 You can drive it apparently 1000 miles or more between gas fill-ups.

 So Chevy brought out the Bolt last year, and it is also a very nice little car (the Volt is mid-sized and heavier) in the hatchback design, looking a bit like the LEAF in profile only smaller, with a huge electric range – 230-some miles with a big 60kWh battery pack.
 At 35-40k, it's very affordable, too.
 LEAF better watch out.
-Nissan has finally in their 2019 LEAF come out with a 40kWh pack, and let Chevy walk off with their EVcustomers who were ready to trade in their leases last year?
+Nissan has finally come out with a 40kWh pack in their 2019 LEAF, and in the meantime let Chevy walk off with their EV customers who were ready to trade in their leases last year?
+Hm.

 Don't get me wrong, I love my LEAF.